 Scrape all loose paint and primer from railings.
 Wipe rails of cloth rag to remove any dust or loose debris.
 Place the blade dust on the steps below the railing.
 Apply the metal primer for all metal surfaces of the iron stair railing.
 Iron rusts very quickly if exposed to moisture before it is filled.
 Brush at least two layers of paint enables suitable drying time between the layers as directed by the manufacturer’s recommendations for the selected color.
 Mix together the two parts of the body epoxy filler.
 Use the trowel to apply body filler to lose railings and then fasten the railing in place with c-clamp.
 The body filler epoxy should harden within 15 minutes.
 Use the spatula to remove excess putty.
 Repeat as necessary for any loose connections.

 Remove the C-clip from the iron stair railing.
 Even all of the exposed epoxy with sandpaper.
 Place the dust sheet stairs during railings.
 Prime the exposed epoxy areas.
 Using the socket wrench to remove the screws that secure the rail to the wooden steps.
 Place the rack back on the stairs and mark the location of the screws on the repaired stairs.
 Take the railing.
 Drill a pilot hole for the screws at the marked locations.
-Place the rack back on the steps and replace the bolts using the socket wrench.More reader came from this term: iron railing design for stairs, modern iron railing, replace wrought iron railing, replacing wrought iron stair railing with wood
+Place the rack back on the steps and replace the bolts using the socket wrench.iron railing design for stairs, modern iron railing, replace wrought iron railing, replacing wrought iron stair railing with wood